Materials-Data-Science-and-Informatics/somesy/README.md

 ## Getting Started

+### Installing somesy

 Somesy requires Python `>=3.8`.
 You can install the package just as any other package into your current Python environment using:

 ```
 $ pip install git+ssh://git@github.com:Materials-Data-Science-and-Informatics/somesy.git